Richard Strauss: Late operas and family tragedy

-Metamorphosen and apprehension by US troops
+Metamorphosen and end of the war

 Strauss completed the composition of Metamorphosen, a work for 23 solo strings, in 1945.
 The title and inspiration for the work comes from a profoundly self-examining poem by Goethe, which Strauss had considered setting as a choral work.
 Generally regarded as one of the masterpieces of the string repertoire, Metamorphosen contains Strauss's most sustained outpouring of tragic emotion.
 Conceived and written during the blackest days of World War II, the piece expresses Strauss's mourning of, among other things, the destruction of German culture—including the bombing of every great opera house in the nation.
 At the end of the war, Strauss wrote in his private diary:

 The most terrible period of human history is at an end, the twelve year reign of bestiality, ignorance and anti-culture under the greatest criminals, during which Germany's 2000 years of cultural evolution met its doom.

-In April 1945, Strauss was apprehended by American soldiers at his Garmisch estate.
-As he descended the staircase he announced to Lieutenant Milton Weiss of the U.S. Army, "I am Richard Strauss, the composer of Rosenkavalier and Salome."
+In April 1945, American soldiers occupying Germany at the end of the war arrived at Strauss's Garmisch estate.
+As Strauss descended the staircase, he announced to Lieutenant Milton Weiss of the U.S. Army, "I am Richard Strauss, the composer of Rosenkavalier and Salome."
 Lt.
 Weiss, who was also a musician, nodded in recognition.
 An "Off Limits" sign was subsequently placed on the lawn to protect Strauss.
 The American oboist John de Lancie, who knew Strauss's orchestral writing for oboe thoroughly, was in the army unit, and asked Strauss to compose an oboe concerto.
 Initially dismissive of the idea, Strauss completed this late work, his Oboe Concerto, before the end of the year.